terrapower/armi/doc/user/inputs.rst

     :language: yaml
     :lines: 3-15

-A full listing of settings available in the framework may be found in the :doc:`Table of all global settings </user/inputs>`.
+A full listing of settings available in the framework may be found in the `Table of all global settings <#settings-report>`_ .

 Many settings are provided by the ARMI Framework, and others are defined by various plugins.